Ryanair confident on Aer Lingus bid package

-LONDON (Reuters) - Ryanair is confident it can allay competition concerns about its latest bid for rival Aer Lingus, its chief executive said on Tuesday, adding the budget airline was also seeking no more than a 25 percent stake in Stansted Airport.
+LONDON (Reuters) - Ryanair (RYA.I) is confident it can allay competition concerns about its latest bid for rival Aer Lingus AERL.I, its chief executive said on Tuesday, adding the budget airline was also seeking no more than a 25 percent stake in Stansted Airport.

-Europe’s competition regulator last week launched an in-depth review of Ryanair’s latest Aer Lingus AERL.I bid, signalling the airline may have to make big concessions to ease competition concerns or face fresh failure.
+Europe’s competition regulator last week launched an in-depth review of Ryanair’s latest Aer Lingus bid, signaling the airline may have to make big concessions to ease competition concerns or face fresh failure.

 “We are confident that the remedies package will be enough to satisfy competition issues,” Ryanair’s chief executive Michael O‘Leary told a news conference in London.